Video Lighting Guide Part 3: Basic Lighting Setups

 Lighting setup guide illustration

-Editors note: to illustrate the different lighting setups described here by Nick, I’ve created a series of renders in the free 3D program Blender.
-Above, you can see the full setup for the scene before any render (say hi to Bill, our protagonist).
-At the end of the article, you can find a poster you can download or pin for later. – Jan Sørup
+I’ve created a series of renders for this article in the free 3D program Blender.
+Above, you can see the full setup for the scene before any render.
+At the end of the article, you can find a poster you can download or pin for later.

 First, let’s get familiar with the four main types of lighting: